In This Article

 Wallet Type of Wallet Supported Cryptos Mobile App?
 Crypto Swap Fees Features

-Zengo Software (Hot) Bitcoin, Ethereum, BNB Chain, and Dogecoin, plus respective network tokens Yes 0.5% Token swaps, fiat onramp, Web 3 integration
+Zengo Software (Hot) Bitcoin, Ethereum, BNB Chain, and Dogecoin, plus their respective network tokens Yes 0.5% Token swaps, fiat onramp, Web 3 integration

 Pros